liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 date:   2019-02-15 01:37:50 +0800
 categories: jekyll update
 ---

+## Update(2019/05/03)

+This post is updated incrementaly, and now it's in a messive state.
+I have to rewrite it later.
+For now, it's used to record some raw notes.

+## Build instruction

-According to official site's instruction, you have to run<br/>
-the following instructions:
+According to official site's instruction, you have to run the following instructions:
 ```bash
 make